Dhamma-Sobhana/gong-client/README.md

 A node service for playing gong when told by [Gong Backend][gong-backend].

-Planned to be deployed on Raspberry Pis using (balenaCloud)[https://www.balena.io/cloud/].
+Planned to be deployed on Raspberry Pi's using [balenaCloud](https://www.balena.io/cloud/).

 # Dependencies